Senior Citizens and Bankruptcy: What You Need To Know

 However, if you’re in debt and retired, there are unique factors to consider before opting for bankruptcy as a solution.
 For example, medical costs and inflation have a much bigger impact on older adults with complex health issues and fixed incomes.
 This makes eliminating medical debt a higher priority for many seniors.

 On the other hand, some seniors may have a significant amount of equity in their homes, so protecting their equity may be a priority.
-Another unique challenge is that seniors may have limited time to recover financially, and bankruptcy is not an instant solution.

-How Bankruptcy Impacts Senior's Finances
+How Bankruptcy Impacts Seniors' Finances

 Retirement Savings